LieBtrau/digital-walkie-talkie/TechnicalDocumentation.md

-# Microcontroller
-Support for bluetooth serial port profile ([SPP](https://www.bluetooth.com/specifications/specs/serial-port-profile-1-1/)) is needed.
-Only the ESP32 has this feature.
-There's already support for it in Arduino/PlatformIO as well.

 # Wireless Physical Layer
 ## Technology choice
 Using either an software modem with an analog transceiver (probably narrow-band FM) or using a digital module (4(G)FSK)